Regardless of your position in a school district, you will always report to someone.

 And regardless of supervisor, there are always tasks to complete.
-Whether it’s turning in paperwork, collecting data, or completing trainings, meeting a boss’s demands is a way of life.
+Whether it’s completing paperwork, collecting information, or creating presentations, meeting a boss’s expectations is a way of life.

-When a boss asks you to complete a task, how do you respond?
+When a supervisor asks you to complete a task, how do you respond?

 Does the request become a top priority?

 Or, does the request fall through the cracks?

 While addressing the needs of peers and direct reports is important, few things determine your professional trajectory more than how you respond to the demands of a direct supervisor.

 In The Principal, Surviving and Thriving, Andrew Marotta discusses the importance of meeting a supervisor's expectations.
 Consider the following: